Digital Marketing Resume

 Summary

-Recruiters spend an average of 7.4 seconds scanning through one resume.
+Research shows that recruiters spend an average of 6-8 seconds reviewing a resume.
 Your professional summary is your one chance to hold their attention.

 This section should not be mistaken as a cover letter.
-We will cover the cover letter (no pun intended) in a later part of this guide.
+This is not a cover letter but a brief, impactful introduction.

-The summary should be focused on describing how your skills and experience can benefit the company.
-It should not be too long-winded or where you list down all your skills and experience.
+The summary should describe how your skills and experience can benefit the company.
+Avoid being too long-winded or listing down all your skills and experience.
 There are other sections below where you can elaborate a lot further.

-This section should summarise all the key points of your resume into such a concise and convincing synopsis, that when recruiters read it, they will almost immediately get a sense that you are the right person for the job.
+This section should summarise all the key points of your resume into a concise and convincing synopsis for recruiters to get a sense of who you are and if you are a fit for the role.

 Here’s a good example:

 Over 10 years of experience in senior management roles.
 Grew a digital marketing team from 1 to a headcount of 8 over a span of 3 years.
-Lead the digital marketing transformation for a global brand, reduced cost of customer acquisition by 30% and increased ROI by 250%.
-A well-rounded, team player, and T-shaped digital marketer with a creative background.
+Led the digital marketing transformation for a global brand, reduced the cost of customer acquisition by 30% and increased ROI by 250%.
+A well-rounded team player and T-shaped digital marketer with a creative background.

-The difference between the first and second example is that the former is straight to the point and focused on achievements, while the latter is long-winded and did not go into the details of the accomplishments.
+The difference between the first and second examples is that the former is straight to the point and focused on achievements, while the latter is long-winded and does not go into the details of the accomplishments.

-If you are a fresh graduate or shifting career and have little to no experience in digital marketing, you may want to go for an objective summary instead.
+If you are a fresh graduate, switching careers or have little to no experience in digital marketing, go for an objective summary instead.
 For example:

 Passionate in the field of digital marketing.
 Successfully kicked off an experimental side project with a friend and generated over a hundred leads over the past 6 months.
 I believe my skill sets will be beneficial to the [industry of the company you are applying for].
 Please see the attached digital marketing plan for [website of the company you are applying for].